ZupIT/beagle-docs/content/en/docs/Tutorials/How to create new actions.md

 {{% /tab %}}

 {{% tab name="Web" %}}
 1. You must create an interface with `_beagleAction_` as a mandatory propriety and with the necessary parameters to your action.
-For this example, we'll create a `msg` attribute `string` type.
+For this example, you will create a `msg` attribute `string` type.

 2. On `_beagleAction_`,  put the customized action name following the pattern 'custom:nameOfAction'.